tunagencSU/DSA-210-Term-Project/README.md

 **Key Finding:** Whether a camping site is popular (crowded) or quiet on an annual basis is not a factor that affects its visitor loss on rainy days (precipitation sensitivity).
 Both crowded and lesser-known quiet camping sites are affected by precipitation in entirely independent ways.

-*(Note: Due to the narrowing of the sample pool in the cross-tabulation after name matching, it is recommended to re-verify this independence status with more locations in future iterations.)*

 ## 6. Academic Integrity & AI Disclosure